 - Why are so many people today broken and medicating to deal with life?

 - What separates a great President from a failed Presidency?
 What’s the magic formula for great leadership?

 - When was the last time you visited a KMart?
 What causes one company to grow and another die?

 All these answers are out there and it takes time and understanding to piece it all together.
 With 7 years on the air, my role was to devour every minutia of information locally, nationally and internationally.
 To successfully master the craft of live radio, I had to be able to speak of the issues of the day.
 Over time all these data points turned into a pattern.
 About 5 years into the radio program I started connecting these patterns into 12 arguments that show that America is in Decline.
 I’ve started to organize these arguments into chapters of a book.
 Here’s the intro.

-Next, while building out a educational network that focused on history and classics, I spent years digging into the historic origins of man.
+Next, while building out an educational network that focused on history and classics, I spent years digging into the historical origins of man.
 The rise and fall of nations.
-The influence on religions and economic theories on society.
-I dug into philosophers, kings and civilizations that at one point were at the pinnacle of the entire globe, and that are now laying in archaeological rubble.
+The influence of religions and economic theories on society.
+I dug into philosophers, kings, and civilizations that at one point were at the pinnacle of the entire globe, and that is now laying in the archaeological rubble.
 From great literature, art, music, architecture to technological advancements and great migrations a story emerges.

 This is a long collection of my beliefs and analysis on SOCIETY, ECONOMICS, POLITICS, EDUCATION, HEALTH, BUSINESS, The FUTURE, SPIRITUALITY and much more.